ngkelly3/bookshelf-app/README.md

 ### Getting started

 * Clone the repo
+* Run "npm install" to install dependencies
-* Run the application using "yarn start" or "npm start"
+* Run the application using "npm start"

 ### Notes on search functionality